 Your cat may initially feel resistant to getting their teeth scrubbed, but using these products in conjunction will massively decrease the number of harmful bacteria living in their mouth.
 You will effectively prevent gingivitis and many other oral diseases.

 Brushing with a pet toothbrush

-Most cats are major drama-queens: they run at the first sight of a brush.
-That’s why it’s important not to just jam it in, as that could traumatize your pet.
-A better approach is to slowly ease them into it, while providing plenty of comfort and reassurance during unpleasant chores.
+As for the actual brushing, most cats are major drama-queens: they will run at the first sight of anything unfamiliar.
+That’s why it’s important not to just jam the brush in, as that could traumatize your pet.
+A better approach is to slowly ease them into it while providing plenty of comfort and reassurance during unpleasant chores.

 Symptoms of oral diseases

 We started this article by mentioning that over two-thirds of all cats have dental problems by the time they reach the age of three.
 Since cats are often awfully quiet about their pain and suffering, you should be extra aware of the signs of oral disease:

 - Yellow/brown sediments on the teeth

 - Touching the mouth with paws

 Vet recommended water additives are a great way to boost your cat’s oral hygiene.
 Since most adult cats suffer from oral problems to a certain degree, adding a water additive to combat bacterial growth is another layer of defense that could potentially save you hundreds or even thousands in medical bills.

 1. Oxyfresh Dog & Cat Oral Hygiene Solution